cbfacademy/html-css-assessment/README.md

 ## How to submit

-You must push all the code to your portfolio repo.
+You must push all the code to the `src` folder in your portfolio repo.

 ## Projects